-Performance Criteria Comment

-APZ Can Comply - Recommendation No. 1

-APZs are provided commensurate with the construction of the building.
-A defendable space will be provided within the site boundaries with the entire site being maintained as an IPA.
+Performance Criteria Comment APZ Can Comply - Recommendation No. 1 APZs are provided commensurate with the construction of the building.
+A defendable space will be provided within the site boundaries with part of the site being maintained as an IPA.
 A defendable space is provided.
-This is complimented by 'cleared and managed lands' on adjoining properties.
 APZs are managed and maintained to prevent the spread of fire to the building.
+This is complimented by some limited 'cleared and managed lands' on adjoining properties.
 The APZ is provided into perpetuity.
 APZ maintenance is practical, soil stability is not compromised and the potential for crown fires is minimised.
-Access Can Comply - Recommendation No. 5 Firefighting vehicles are provided with safe all-weather access Access/Egress is provided from Badcoe to structures and hazard vegetation.
-Road.
-The capacity of access roads is adequate for firefighting The access arrangements are sufficient for vehicles. operational firefighting and emergency egress.
+Access Can Comply - Recommendation No. 5 Firefighting vehicles are provided with safe all-weather access to structures and hazard vegetation.
+Access/Egress is provided overwater.
+The capacity of access roads is adequate for firefighting vehicles.
+The access arrangements are sufficient for operational firefighting and emergency egress.

 There is appropriate access to water supply.
 Firefighting vehicles can access the dwelling and exit the property safely.
 Water Supplies Can Comply - Recommendation No. 6 An adequate water supply is provided for firefighting purposes.
 Water supplies are located at regular intervals.
 The water supply is accessible and reliable for firefighting operations.
 Flows and pressures are appropriate.
 The integrity of the water supply is maintained.
 A static supply is provided for firefighting purposes in areas where reticulated water is not available.
 Electrical Services Can Comply - Recommendation No. 7 Location of the electrical services limits the possibility of ignition of surrounding bushland or the fabric of the buildings.
 Gas Services Can Comply - Recommendation No. 8 Location and design of the gas services will not lead to of ignition of surrounding bushland or the fabric of the buildings.
 Construction Standards Can Comply - Recommendation Nos.
 2 - 4 The proposed building can withstand bushfire attack in the form of embers, radiant heat and flame contact.
-Predicated upon the recommended APZ areas and siting requirements, BAL FZ building construction standards can achieve Proposed fences and gates are designed to minimise the spread of bushfire. the performance requirements of the planning legislation.
+Predicated upon the recommended APZ areas and siting requirements, BAL FZ Proposed fences and gates are designed to minimise the spread of bushfire. building construction standards can achieve the performance requirements of the planning legislation.
 Proposed Class 10a buildings are designed to minimise the spread of bushfire.
 Landscaping Can Comply - Recommendation No. 1 Landscaping is designed and managed to minimise flame contact and radiant heat to buildings, and the potential for wind driven embers to cause ignitions.